 Walter Selwyn Orpen, Second Lieutenant, Lancashire Fusiliers.
 Walter was born on 20 July 1893, the Youngest son of Reverend Thomas Herbert Orpen and Mrs. Amy Octavia Gwyther Orpen, the sister of Lady Philipps of Picton Castle, of 5, Herschel Road, Cambridge.
 He was educated at Malvern, and at Selwyn College, Cambridge where he had completed his second year when war was declared.
 He was then in the OTC and was gazetted to the North Staffordshire Regiment in September 1914, before being posted to the 2nd Battalion, Lancashire Fusiliers.
 He was then posted to the 10th Battalion, which was attached to 52 Brigade, 17th (Northern) Division.
 Walter landed with the battalion at Boulogne on 15 July 1915.
 They spent their initial period of trench familiarisation and then holding the front lines in the southern area of the Ypres salient.
 Here they took part in fighting at the Bluff during February, 1916 before moving south, where they fought at the Battle of Albert, where the Division captured Fricourt at heavy cost during the opening of the Somme Offensive.
 Walter was killed here by a sniper on 6 July 1916.
 He was 22 years old, and is commemorated on the Thiepval Memorial, France.
 His Adjutant wrote; “During the time he has been with us I grew to like him more and more and to respect his many good qualities.
 He was always cheerful and brave.”
 Walter is also commemorated on the War Memorial at St. James Church, Abinger, the Cambridge (St. Giles) War Memorial, the Forest Green War Memorial, and the War Memorial in the Knoll School, Aspley Heath, Beds.

 Alfred Ernest Howard Palmer, Private, TF/3065, Middlesex Regiment.
-Alfred was the son of Charles and Emily Eliza Palmer, of Prendergast, Haverfordwest.
-He had been educated at Haverfordwest Grammar School, and prior to the war resided at 66, Hampton Road, Forest Gate, Essex.
+Alfred was born in Cardiff on 18 July 1883, the son of Charles Escott Palmer and Emily Eliza Palmer (nee Stannard).
+Following the death of his mother in 1885, Alfred went to live with an aunt, Elvira Stannard, at Picton Place, Prendergast and he was educated at Haverfordwest Grammar School.
+Upon leaving school he found work as an Insurance Clerk and by the time war erupted was residing at 66, Hampton Road, Forest Gate, Essex.
 Alfred enlisted at Stamford Brook, Middlesex on 13 November 1914 into the 2/10th Battalion, Middlesex Regiment.
 On 24 April 1915 the Battalion moved to 160 (Welsh Border) Brigade, 53rd (Welsh) Division, and on 18 July 1915 sailed from Devonport, and landed at Suvla Bay on 9 August 1915.
 The Division was almost immediately thrown into some desperate fighting over the ensuing weeks, in terrible conditions.
-Alfred contracted dysentery on Gallipoli, and was evacuated to Egypt for treatment, but died on 24 October 1915, aged 31.
-Alfred is buried in Port Said War Memorial Cemetery, Egypt.
+Alfred contracted dysentery on Gallipoli, and was evacuated to Egypt for treatment, but died of jaundice in hospital at Port Said on 24 October 1915.
+The 31-year-old was buried in Port Said War Memorial Cemetery, Egypt.
+He is also commemorated on his Aunt Elvira’s grave at Canford Cemetery, Bristol.

 Harold Charles Phillips, Private, 4791, Australian Infantry.
 Harold was born in Haverfordwest in 1879, the son of Frederick and Mary Ann Phillips, and was the Brother of Reverend Arthur Gilbert Phillips, of Moravion Manse, Leominster.
 He had emigrated to Australia prior to the war, and lived at 75, Halifax Street, Adelaide, South Australia.
 Harold had originally enlisted into the 12th Battalion, AIF at Adelaide on 3 March 1916.
 He was discharged due to bad teeth, but as was the norm at the time, he must have had them all extracted, and he re-enlisted at Adelaide on 22 March 1916 and joined the 12th Reinforcements of the 27th Battalion, AIF, which was on the Western Front attached to the 7th Australian Brigade, 2nd Australian Division.
 This batch of reinforcements embarked at Adelaide aboard the H.M.A.T.
 Aenas on 11 April 1916.
 Harold worked his way up to Acting Sergeant during the voyage to England, but once there was charged with overstaying his leave, and for being in Salisbury without a pass.
 Still in England in 1917, Harold went absent without Leave and was caught by Military Police two months later.
 He was sentenced to 60 days detention, and was posted to the 7th Brigade Concert Party upon his release.
 Harold joined his unit on 30 October 1917 on the Western Front.
 They were in Flanders, after taking part in Third Ypres, where the Division fought at the Battles of the Menin Road, Polygon Wood, Broodseinde, Poelcapelle and Passchendaele.
 The 2nd Australian Division played a major role in the defence in Flanders during the German Offensive there in April 1918, and then during the Advance to Victory on the Somme, including the Capture of Hamel on 4 July 1918.
 They were at Hamel when Harold was killed in action on 9 July 1918.
 He was 39 years old, and is buried in Adelaide Cemetery, Villers Brettoneux, France.